takluyver/blog/posts/why-did-i-write-yet-another-package-manager.rst

 .. description:
 .. type: text

+**Update July 2017**: Batis is no longer maintained.
+I think something like it would have been great a few years earlier, but now I hope that `Flatpak <http://flatpak.org/>`_ or `Snaps <https://snapcraft.io/>`_ will give us a better option for distributing desktop applications.

 `Batis <http://batis-installer.github.io/>`_ is a package manager for desktop applications on Linux.
 Linux users are probably already used to using several different package managers - apt, pip, npm, etc. - so why on earth do we need one more?